harding/bitcoinops.github.io/_includes/specials/policy/en/01-why-mempool.md

 cache, a mempool is most useful when it is "hot" and must be limited in size to fit in memory.
-Next week's section will explore the use of incentive compatibility as a metric for keeping the most useful transactions in their mempools.
+Next week's section will explore the use of incentive compatibility as a metric for keeping the most useful transactions in mempools.